MarinaFuster/cai-implementation/REPORT.md

 # 🤔 Discussion

 - **Human Oversight Limitations:**
-  - As seen in code review processes, human evaluation is expensive and error-prone.
+  - As seen in code review processes, human evaluation is both expensive and error-prone.
+On the other hand, as models become more capable and humans increasingly rely on them, attention to detail diminishes for certain types of tasks.

 - **Challenges with Constitutional Principles:**
-  - The principles may be too generic, resulting in responses that cluster closely in embedding space.
+  - The principles used in the paper may be too generic, resulting in responses that probably cluster closely in embedding space.
-  - Future work could explore *Contextual CAI* to retrieve more relevant constitutional elements.

 - **Prompt Sensitivity:**
-  - The model’s behavior significantly changes based on prompt phrasing (e.g., using *"Human:"* before a query prompts a safer response).
+  - The model’s behavior significantly changes based on prompt phrasing (e.g., using *"Human:"* as the role before a query prompts a safer response).

 - **Training Difficulties:**
-  - Fine-tuning negatively impacted overall performance, highlighting the complexity of maintaining alignment without degrading helpfulness.
+  - Fine-tuning negatively impacted overall performance, highlighting the complexity of maintaining alignment without degrading helpfulness and pre-existing capabilities.
   - Limited computational resources prevented extensive hyperparameter tuning.

 - **Security Considerations:**